 We are aiming for healthy bodies, healthy minds and a healthy planet ….

 The children in our setting can enjoy a breakfast of wholegrain cereal with a low-GI value, which benefits overall health and protects teeth.
 Children bring in a piece of fruit or vegetable for each snacktime which is presented as a supervised, rolling buffet, full of vitamins!
-Packed lunches may be provided, but we can supply a carefully planned and nutritionally balanced 2-course hot lunch from our partners Slice of Pie.
+Packed lunches may be provided, but we can supply a carefully planned and nutritionally balanced 2-course hot lunch from our catering partners.
 Water bottles are always available for the children and they are prompted to drink constantly throughout the day.

-Our children are encouraged to play outside in all weathers – exercise is a very important part of developing those muscles for gross and fine motor skills.
+Our children are encouraged to play outside in all weathers – there’s no such thing as bad weather if you have the right clothing!
+Outdoor exercise is a very important part of developing those muscles for gross and fine motor skills.

 Wherever possible we have cut down or stopped using things which are harmful to our planet.
 No more glitter or antibac wipes!
 We use eco friendly cleaners, an eco-egg for washing and compost our snack waster to use on our vegetable patch, The children take our paper and cardboard to the recycling bins on site and we are now looking at the Eco Schools accreditation scheme.